22nd Hong Kong Film Awards: Others

 The ceremony featured a performance by the "Four Heavenly Kings"—Andy Lau, Jacky Cheung, Leon Lai and Aaron Kwok—in memory of Leslie Cheung, who committed suicide on 1 April 2003.
 Cheung, an established actor and singer, was best remembered for his portrayal of homosexual men in films such as Farewell My Concubine and Happy Together.
 He was also nominated for Best Actor in this year's Hong Kong Film Awards for his role in Inner Senses.

 The ceremony also paid tribute to the local health care workers battling the SARS virus, which hit Hong Kong on 11 March 2003 and would eventually claim 299 deaths there within the subsequent three months.
-Some present at the ceremony were seen wearing surgical masks to prevent against infection.
+Some audience members who were present at the ceremony were seen wearing surgical masks to prevent infection.